 Sahel / West Africa

 Founded in 2019, this nascent organization aims to contribute to the promotion of the status of Sahelian women through full and active citizenship and wellbeing.
-The founder and president of JDWS, Aida H. Oualate, was born in Kayes, Mali and a survivor of the civil war in the north in 2012.
+The founder and president of JDWS, Aida H. Oualate, was born in Kayes, Mali and is a survivor of the civil war in the north in 2012.
 As communication director for the Government of Mali, she worked to combat corruption in the financing of development initiatives in Mali.
 She holds a Masters of Business Administration in project management and has served as a liaison for cross-sector international organizations in both Mali and the United States.
 Aida currently resides in NYC.
 She is supported by three local volunteers in Mali, nine board members, one volunteer technical advisor, one IT technical advisor and a network of over 130 volunteers.
-For more info: JDWS Project Summary / JDWS Proposed Budget / JDWS website
+For more info: JDWS Project Summary / JDWS Proposed Budget / JDWS Volunteer Needs